XRG2014/node.js-a-shell/README.md

 > Coded in Python

-> Please note that this is not an official release of Node.js, and that this program may not include every feature
+> Please note that this is not an official release of Node.js, and that this program may not include every feature and some may be changed or tweaked

 ## Table of Contents: